Mattlister/designandconquer/README.md

 # Fonts

 * I tried and tested various fonts for the site.
-At the beginning, I had around 20 fonts all in one page and over a 2 hour period, tried each one and I found the Barrio font which I used for the header to be perfect.
-I asked various users and had the site reviewed within peer review in Slack took all the feedback onboard.
-The heading font had a positive response from users.
+At the beginning, I had 20 fonts all in one page and over a 2 hour period, tried each one.
+  I found the Barrio font to be perfect for the header.
+Off key, scribbled a little, not quite neat enough.
+A holiday adventurers font.
+  When reviewed within peer review in Slack, the feedback on the font choice was very positive.

 * The second font I used, Megrim was again chosen from a long list of font choices.
 I thought it was cool, sharp and fitted in well with the design of the site.
 I used this for the smaller content fonts in the modals and it's response wasn't as good so I only this as a 2nd heading and description